 Specifications for treatment of accessible subfloors:

 A termite control agent is applied at the rate of up to 5 litres per square metre for horizontal barriers and 100 litres per cubic metre for vertical barriers so as to form a complete and continuous treated soil barrier (both vertical and horizontal) beneath and around the structures.
 In buildings with suspended floors with greater than 400mm crawl space, perimeter barriers should be installed to surround piers, stumps and service penetrations and completely abut all substructure walls.

 Specifications for drilling of concrete slab areas:

-Concrete slabs and paths, both internally and externally will be drilled, using a concrete hammer drill.
-Holes around perimeter walls will be drilled in accordance with AS3660 at 150 – 300mm centres, depending upon the substrate beneath the concrete and the chemical used.
-Holes are drilled as close as possible, but not more than 300mm, out from the wall.
+Concrete slabs and paths, both internally and externally will be drilled using a concrete hammer drill.
+Holes around perimeter walls will be drilled in accordance with AS3660 at 150 – 300mm, depending upon the substrate beneath the concrete and the chemical used.
+Holes are drilled as close as possible, but no more than 300mm, out from the wall.
 The termite control agent is applied at a rate of up to 10 litres per lineal metre and up to 3 litres per hole.
-Holes will be sealed on completion.
+Holes will be sealed upon completion.

 Specifications for ventilation:

-The Australian Standard recommends that subfloor regions should have adequate cross flow of equivalent to 7300mm2 net ventilation are per lineal metre on external and internal walls.
-This ensures that the soil stays dry and dampness and moisture is kept to a minimum.
-Moist soil is a massive conduce condition for termite attack.
+The Australian Standard recommends that subfloor regions should have adequate cross flow ventilation equivalent to 7300mm2 per lineal metre on external and internal walls.
+This ensures that the soil stays dry and dampness and moisture is kept to a minimum as damp soil is a conducive condition for termite attack.